Icy-Mint/Building-Energy-Data-Viz-v2/README.md

 ## Description / Overview

 **Energy Analysis Viz** is a modern web application designed to transform CSV energy data into interactive, visually compelling dashboards.
-Built with React and TypeScript, it provides a seamless workflow for uploading, parsing, and visualizing energy consumption data with an integrated AI chatbot assistant for intelligent data interpretation.
+Built with Next.js 14 and TypeScript, it provides a seamless workflow for uploading, parsing, and visualizing energy consumption data with an integrated AI chatbot assistant for intelligent data interpretation.

 The application generates comprehensive visualizations including annual comparisons, category breakdowns, and monthly trend analysis.
 The AI-powered chatbot helps users understand their data, interpret charts, and discover insights.

 ### Key Highlights

-- **Fast & Modern**: Built with Vite for lightning-fast development and builds
+- **Fast & Modern**: Built with Next.js 14 for optimal performance and SEO
 - **Interactive Visualizations**: Multiple chart types powered by D3.js and Recharts
 - **AI Assistant**: Integrated chatbot for data interpretation and guidance
 - **Responsive Design**: Beautiful UI built with Tailwind CSS
 - **Type-Safe**: Full TypeScript implementation for reliability
 - **Export Capabilities**: Generate PDF reports from your dashboards
+- **Server-Side Rendering**: Optimized performance with Next.js App Router

 ---